hmiedema9/DNS/README.md

-A DNS resolver written in Java
+A DNS resolver written in Java.

+This resolver works recursively, but only works for A type records at the moment.